Effective strategies for managing team workload

 The MoSCoW prioritization method

-• Must have — mission-critical tasks
+• Must have — mission-critical tasks that define delivery success

-• Could have — nice-to-have items
+• Could have — valuable additions contingent on available capacity

-Agile sprint planning (Even without Scrum)
+Sprint-style planning (applicable without formal Scrum)

 Strategy 4